Beulah-Matt/portfolio/readme.md

 <p align="right"><b>2023</b></p>

 <p>
   Hazina is a storage booking application allowing for customers to book storage spaces depending on their location and  types of items stored.
+It has provisions for short-term and long-term storage, small-scale and warehouse storage.
+Looking for funding for this.
 </p>
 <p>
   <!-- Add summary of your own contributions -->
+  I was the scrum master for this project, working with a team of four others.
-  I have developed the base architecture for the storage management system, as well as designed the backend
+  I have developed the base architecture for the storage management system.
+  Did the authorization and authentication logic for both the frontend and backend Designed the Rails API backend.

 </p>
 <br/>